Servicemembers Civil Relief Act: History

 Despite the act's official title dating it to 1940, its origins can be traced as far back as the Civil War when the United States Congress passed a total moratorium on civil actions brought against Union soldiers and sailors.
 In basic terms, this meant that any legal action involving a civil matter was put on hold until after the soldier or sailor returned from the war.
 Examples of civil matters included breach of contract, bankruptcy, foreclosure, or divorce proceedings.

 Congress' intent in passing the moratorium was to protect both national interests and those of servicemembers.
-First, Congress wanted servicemembers to be able to fight the war without having to worry about problems that might arise at home.
+First, Congress wanted servicemembers to be able to fight the war without worrying about problems that might arise at home.
 Secondly, because most soldiers and sailors during the Civil War were not well paid, it was difficult for them to honor their pre-service debts, such as mortgage payments or other credit.

 Congressional concern about protecting the rights of servicemembers was raised again during World War I when the Soldiers' and Sailors' Civil Relief Act of 1918 was passed.
 Like the Civil War-era moratorium, the 1918 legislation was designed to protect the rights of service members while they were serving in the war.
-Although the 1918 Act did not include a total moratorium on civil actions, it did protect service members from such things as repossession of property, bankruptcy, foreclosure or other such actions while they were in harm's way.
+Although the 1918 Act did not include a total moratorium on civil actions, it did protect service members from actions such as repossession of property, bankruptcy, foreclosure, and others while they were in harm's way.
 The 1918 Act stayed in effect until shortly after World War I, when it expired.

 The present-day statute, essentially a reenactment of the 1918 law, was passed in 1940 to protect the rights of the millions of service members activated for World War II.
-The major difference between it and the 1918 version, other than minor modifications, was there was no provision for the act to expire, as it did after World War I. Thus, since 1940, service members have received uninterrupted coverage under the act.
-And indeed, congressional commitment and support for the act has remained so strong, the act has been amended more than 12 times since 1940 to keep pace with a changing military and a changing world, with the last amendments added, in 2003, through the Servicemembers Civil Relief Act.
+The major difference between it and the 1918 version, aside from minor modifications, was that it contained no provision for its expiration, whereas the 1918 version did so after World War I. Thus, since 1940, service members have received uninterrupted coverage under the act.
+And indeed, congressional commitment and support for the act have remained so strong that the act has been amended more than 12 times since 1940 to keep pace with a changing military and a changing world, with the last amendments added in 2003 through the Servicemembers Civil Relief Act.